 Finding 8: Missing person medium Noreen Renier falsely claims she's had 5 years of "scientific testing' at colleges and universities.
 The same institutions confirm they've never tested her.
 (Click to open)

-In 2023 her web site falsely claims --- as it has for over 28 years --- that she's had “scientific testing” at various colleges and universities.
+In late 2024 her web site falsely claims --- as it has for over 29 years --- that she's had “scientific testing” at various colleges and universities.
 Yet none of the colleges or universities she names on her web site has ever stated she had any paranormal abilities at all.
 And a faculty team at Southern Oregon State campus found her psychic abilities --- in testing procedures that she agreed beforehand were fair --- were actually below just random chance.

 On her website Noreen Renier states "I subjected myself to five years of laboratory testing at PRF and at Duke University. . . in the test for psycho kinesis, the ability to influence physical matter, I was put in front of a computerized light system and asked to alter the light pattern by using my mind.
 I scored quite high in everything."
 And in her own media package that she gave out it states "...at Duke University they found that her psychic abilities were among the strongest and most predictable of those tested at that facility."